mattzeunert/mattzeunert.github.io/_posts/2016-07-24-javascript-array-object-sizes.md

 date: 2016-07-24
 ---

-My code was taking up too much memory, so I had a look at home much memory a bunch of strings, objects, numbers and arrays take up.
+My code was using too much memory, so I had a look at how much memory a bunch of strings, objects, numbers and arrays take up.

 Here are the results: